chenanton/ai-rubiks-cube-solver/README.md

 If you have any experience in deep learning, you might see that this problem is analogous to a [**seq2seq**](https://en.wikipedia.org/wiki/Seq2seq) problem - more specifically, [**machine translation**](https://en.wikipedia.org/wiki/Machine_translation).
 However, rather than mapping a sequence of words to another sequence of words in a different language, we are mapping a sequence of sticker colors to a sequence of cube rotations.

 In this project, I use an LSTM encoder/decoder network generally used for machine translation.
 Additionally, I use the Adam optimizer for backpropagation and weight updating, along with categorical cross-entropy loss for the sparse one-hot features and labels.
+Here's a look at the structure:

 <!-- ``` python
 # LSTM encoder/decoder network